Generative AI - Navigating Intellectual Property

 Prior Art Search

-Presenting generative AI, with its powers in machine learning and text mining.
-This system is able to quickly search through large databases of patents and scientific publications, identifying pertinent papers and maybe previous art.
-Generic artificial intelligence (AI) speeds up the process of applying for patents and raises the likelihood of receiving a strong and defendable patent by automating the preliminary steps of the prior art search.
+Generative AI, with its powers in machine learning and text mining, is able to quickly search through large databases of patents and scientific publications, identifying pertinent papers and potential prior art.
+This speeds up the process of applying for patents and raises the likelihood of receiving a strong and defensible patent by automating the preliminary steps of the prior art search.

-This translates into speedier and more accurate determinations of an invention's patentability for companies and inventors.
-It gives them the ability to decide for themselves whether to look into other options or move forward with the patent application procedure.
+This translates into speedier and more accurate determinations of an invention's patentability for companies and inventors, giving them the ability to decide whether to look into other options or move forward with the patent application procedure.

 Prioritizing Patent Filings